javacc/javacc-8/docs/documentation/grammar.md

                    "{" expansion_choices "}"
 ```

 The `BNF` production is the standard production used in specifying JavaCC grammars.
-Each `BNF` production has a left hand side which is a non-terminal specification.
+Each `BNF` production has a left hand side (left to the `":"`) which is a non-terminal specification.
 The `BNF` production then defines this non-terminal in terms of `BNF` expansions on the right hand side.

 The non-terminal is written exactly like a declared Java method.
 Since each non-terminal is translated into a method in the generated parser, this style of writing the non-terminal makes this association obvious.
 The name of the non-terminal is the name of the method, and the parameters and return value declared are the means to pass values up and down the parse tree.
 As will be seen later, non-terminals on the right hand sides of productions are written as method calls, so the passing of values up and down the tree are done using exactly the same paradigm as method call and return.
 The default access modifier for `BNF` productions is `public`.

 There are two parts on the right hand side of an `BNF` production.
 The first part is a set of arbitrary Java declarations and code (the Java block).
 This code is generated at the beginning of the method generated for the Java non-terminal.
 Hence, every time this non-terminal is used in the parsing process, these declarations and code are executed.
 The declarations in this part are visible to all Java code in actions in the `BNF` expansions.
 JavaCC does not do any processing of these declarations and code, except to skip to the matching ending brace, collecting all text encountered on the way.
 Hence, a Java compiler can detect errors in this code that has been processed by JavaCC.
 The second part of the right hand side are the `BNF` expansions.
 This is described in [expansion_choices](#expansion_choices).

 <br>